 Please put it in a freezer bag or ice cube maker and store it in the freezer for one month for long-term storage.

-Dashi is made from katsuobushi and niboshi, and they are fishes, so it's not vegan-friendly.
+Dashi is made from katsuobushi and niboshi, and they are fish, so it's not vegan-friendly.

 But I have a vegan option for you.
 If you replace it with vegan dashi: Shiitake Kombu Dashi, you can make vegan Kake soba.